 Seriously, I can understand the appeal.
 Getting a “valuation” seems like instant credibility and justification for the dollar figure you are trying to raise.
-But in reality – especially 2016 reality – it’s not.
+But in reality – especially these days – it’s not.

 The basic premise is that each benefit, or some set of benefits, will have a specific value.
 But in doing this, you are pricing the mechanisms, not what value the relationship has to a sponsor and what they could do with it.
 And that’s the real rub, here: Sponsors don’t get their value from the benefits you sell them, but from what they are able to do with those benefits to achieve their objectives.

 There are also valuation services that will assess the value of media exposure you provide, add that to the tickets, hospitality, and other commodity benefits, and give you a figure.
 Pay close attention to this: Anyone who tells you media equivalency is a legitimate component of the value of what you’re selling is a bottom-feeder, whose skills stopped evolving in 1991 – the year that the first of many major university studies showed no link whatsoever between logo exposure and changing perceptions or behaviours around a brand (AKA “marketing”).

 Following on from the first point, valuation assumes that the same benefits, or sets of benefits, will have the same value to every sponsor.
 That couldn’t be further from the truth.